rlogiacco/VoltageReference/README.md

 There is no wiring required as this library operates with internal microcontroller components only, but if you want to calibrate your board/microcontroller (highly recommended) two wires and a multimeter will be necessary.

-Contributions are welcome under the [Apache Public License version 2.0 (http://www.apache.org/licenses/LICENSE-2.0.html).
+Contributions are welcome under the [Apache Public License version 2.0] (http://www.apache.org/licenses/LICENSE-2.0.html).

 For wiring instructions for calibration please refer to the [sample breadboard] (https://raw.githubusercontent.com/rlogiacco/VoltageReference/master/examples/EEPROMCalibration/calibration.png).

+> **NOTE**, if your goal is to monitor the battery level of a battery powered project, please refer to my [BatterySense](https://github.com/rlogiacco/BatterySense) project.

 This library is largely based on [Coding Badly](http://forum.arduino.cc/index.php?action=profile;u=10859)'s and [Scott Daniels](http://provideyourown.com/2012/secret-arduino-voltmeter-measure-battery-voltage/)' work: I just wrapped their code in an easy to use library.